Rating:

 With four notable exceptions…

 First, garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.2
+Although many favor the ingredient for its claimed health benefits, garlic has been linked to Heinz body anemia in dogs.3

 Next, we note the inclusion of dried fermentation products in this recipe.
 Fermentation products are typically added to provide enzymes to aid the animal with digestion.

-And lastly, this Evolution Diet product contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this product also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.